Pine Mountain Settlement School

 Where else can one find houses that so grow out of the soil, chimneys with so much unconscious beauty in their lines, roofs and wall spaces with such “at-oneness”?
 Time and the weather have done much toward their decay, but so have they colored these houses and barns to a mellowness that it makes them at one with the hills upon which they stand.

-The Harlan County region has always been difficult to access and the remote geographic area saw only limited settlement in the early years of pioneer exploration.
-Further, the area remained isolated far longer than many other more accessible areas of the Appalachian chain of mountains.
+The Harlan County region has always been difficult to access and to assess.
+The remote geographic area saw only limited settlement in the early years of pioneer exploration as most families pushed on to the fertile Bluegrass region.
+In fact the mountain area of Eastern Kentucky remained isolated far longer than many other more accessible areas of the Appalachian chain of mountains.
 This geographic isolation of the north side of Pine Mountain in Harlan County has been a point of discussion of all who have sought to study the area and even today it continues to challenge visitors as they are asked to assess their visits to the School or are asked “How do you get there?”
 Whether the isolation of the area brings to mind Shangrila or geographic determinism, it is a topic in most any discussion of Pine Mountain Settlement School.

 Settlement of the region by pioneers, largely European in origin, came early in the nation’s history.
-The first exploration, completed by Dr. Thomas Walker in 1750, rapidly opened the area to settlement.
-Immigrants, mostly gleaned from England, Scotland, Ireland and the German Palatinate diaspora, eagerly homesteaded the mountainous area as pioneer farmers joining the Native Americans who were found throughout the area.
+The first exploration, completed by Dr. Thomas Walker in 1750, rapidly opened the area to hardy settlers.
+Immigrants mostly gleaned from England, Scotland, Ireland and the German Palatinate diaspora, eagerly homesteaded the mountainous area as pioneer farmers joining the Native Americans and a small number of African Americans who were found throughout the area.

 Coal Tipple, c.
 1940.
 Arthur Dodd, photographer]

-When coal was discovered in the mid-eighteen-hundreds, another wave of immigrants came from Europe and then Eastern Europeans joined them to work in the coal-fields.
+When coal was discovered in the mid-eighteen-hundreds, a wave of immigrants came from Europe and then Eastern Europe to work in the coal-fields.
 Italians, Austrians, Russians, Hungarians, Rumanians, Czechoslovakians and Polish men entered the mining work-force in Harlan County in large numbers.
-African Americans shifted from share-cropping and from inner city life to join the coal mining labor force in many of the larger coal camps.
-Coal accounts for a large population of African Americans in Harlan County, particularly in the International Harvester and United States Steel mining camps of Benham and Lynch.
+African Americans shifted from share-cropping and from inner-city life to join the coal mining labor force in many of the larger coal camps.
+Coal accounts for a large population of African Americans in Harlan County, particularly in the International Harvester and United States Steel mining camps of Benham and Lynch where the labor force was well paid and housing and schools were well supported.

+While conditions were better in the larger coal camps, not all labor was equal.
 Kentucky’s eastern coalfields have been both a source of wealth and a deplorable example of labor exploitation.
 The region holds land of extraordinary resources and extraordinary environmental degradation.
-The history of the settlement school at Pine Mountain, found in its farming, foodways and festivals, a large and important theme for mountain living, but coal always runs as a sub-theme in all that was and is Harlan County.
-King coal has often stood in, in contrast to, and sometimes challenged the environmental sensitivity of the School.
+The history of the settlement school at Pine Mountain, found in its farming, foodways and festivals, a large and important theme for mountain living, but coal always runs as a sub-theme in all that was and is Harlan County from the mid-1920’s forward.
+King coal has often stood in contrast to, and sometimes challenged the environmental sensitivity of the School.
+This was particularly true in the opening years of surface mining.
 Today coal mining is both a significant monetary asset and a gross environmental liability for the region.
-The lack of a diversified economy throughout the Appalachian coal fields has always presented a land of competing values and contrasts.
+The lack of a diversified economy throughout the Appalachian coalfields has always presented a land of competing values and contrasts.

 Authors who have written about the region have all approached the quandary of coal from different perspectives.
 Dr. Thomas Walker in his important The Kentucky (1942) devotes one page to the topic.
 “Coal” does not show up at all in the index to Henry Shapiro’s Appalachia on Our Mind (1978), one of the most comprehensive overviews of the Appalachian region.
-David Whisnant, however, challenges the conundrums head-on in his All That is Native and Fine (1983) He engages the coal story and citations for coal related subjects are many, including: coalfields ; coal industry ; coal miners, etc..
-Whisnant’s book recounts one of many conflicting stories of coal and its role in the life of eastern Kentucky, but it is a perspective that resonates with many and is important in the debates that surround the role of coal in the development of the early settlement schools of the region.
+David Whisnant, however, challenges the conundrums head-on in his All That is Native and Fine (1983).
+The two works reveal the gap that continues to perplex scholars as they confront the agrarian and industrial nature of the region.
+Whisnant engages the coal story and citations for coal-related subjects are many, including coalfields; coal industry; coal miners, etc..
+Whisnant’s book recounts one of many conflicting stories of coal and its role in the life of eastern Kentucky, but it is a perspective that resonates with some and rankles many but that remains important to the debates that surround the role of coal and coal camps in the development of the settlement schools of the region.

 When Uncle William said that he wanted the School to be a lesson even for those in other lands, he would not have imagined what valuable lessons many of those would be.
 Over time, the school slowly became the conscience of the region with regard to mineral and gas extraction and the School began to openly oppose any entity that would damage the environment, the economic security of the region’s people, or the health of both land and the people.
 This vocal advocacy which continued from the 1970’s onward was seriously challenged in 2000 when it was clear that the coal industry was quickly beginning to encroach on the rights of the school and was showing little concern for its operational environment and its modeling of environmental education.